 For Girls of All Ages!

-The physical therapists at Girl Fit Physical Therapy specialize in the unique needs of female athletes of all ages.
+The physical therapists at Girl Fit Physical Therapy specialize in the unique needs of active girls and women of all ages.
 Our philosophy is based upon evidence based medicine, creating personalized plans of care for each individual patient, and treating the whole person.

 We work with each patient to find the right combination of pain free strengthening and flexibility, activity modification, and training in movement and body mechanics to decrease stress on the body and to allow for more efficient, safe, and pain free movement.